How Active and Passive Solar Water Heaters Work

 Passive Solar Water Heating Systems

 Passive systems have some trade offs that active systems dont.
-First, they're less complex, they are more reliable because of that, and they have a longer life span.
+First, theyre less complex (they do not use electricity), they are more reliable because of that, and they have a longer life span.
 On the flip side, theyre not quite as efficient.
 Lets look at the 2 models:

 - Integral Collector-Storage Passive models.
-Thats a mouthful but this type is most often encountered in a system using a tankless or instantaneous water heater, also called on-demand.
+Thats a mouthful but this type is most often encountered in a system using a tankless or instantaneous water heater, also called on-demand water heater.

 - Thermosyphon models.
 These are put together with a storage tank that has a collector placed at the bottom.
 The collector heats the water located at the base of the storage tank which then rises while the colder water sinks.